 The two amendments to both the Immigration and Refugees’ Acts in the period under review, each solicited between 10 and 20 public written submissions and oral participation particularly form Human Rights and Migration focussed stakeholders.
 In contrast the 2018 Civil Union Amendment Bill generated 568 submissions, primarily from those in favour of universal application of same sex civil unions by all designated DHA officials.

 The Portfolio Committee on Home Affairs was requested by the House Chairperson to investigate the granting of early citizenship to the Gupta family.
 The DHA briefed the Committee on the early naturalisation of the Gupta family.
 In the engagement with the Department, it was agreed that additional information was required from the DHA, especially on the family investments and charitable contributions.
 In 2018, 13 out of the Committee’s 29 meetings dealt with the matter of early naturalisation.
-Since June 2017, the Committee met 17 times on this including 6 times with the former DG, 3 times with the current Minister thus far, once with a former Minister, twice with the Deputy Minister, twice with the new DG and with 9 other respondents.
-The Committee Section is in the process of transcribing these meetings and considering over 1300 pages of submitted evidence and hundreds of emails before 2 final meetings in early December 2018.
+Since June 2017, the Committee met 21 times on this including 6 times with the former DG, 3 times with the current Minister thus far, once with a former Minister, twice with the Deputy Minister, twice with the new DG and with 11 other respondents.
+Since commencing the inquiry, the PCHA has had 22 meetings dealing with the matter of early Naturalisation/State capture related to the Gupta family and associates including 6 times with the former DG, 5 times with different Ministers of Home Affairs, thrice with the Deputy Minister, twice with the new DG and with 11 other respondents.
+The PCHA considered over 1300 pages of submitted evidence and hundreds of emails.
+The final report with recommendation was tabled on 14 March 2019.

 Legislation